 Strange Magic sits firmly in this final group.
 There’s a love potion and there’s fairies, therefore we can claim it’s got something to do with Shakespeare.
 No humans.
 No war between a king and queen of the fairies.
 There’s an “imp” who I guess we’ll call Puck who runs around throwing the potion on people for fun, but entirely minor characters in a single montage, that has nothing to do with the story.
 There is no parallel at all for Helena/Hermia/Demetrius/Lysander that I could figure out.

 In fact, as I also pointed out to my kids, this story has more in common with a completely different Shakespeare story, and I bet the creators didn’t even realize it.
 The king of the fairies has two daughters – Marianne and Dawn.
+(Trivia for you – on the television show Gilligan’s Island, the character of Marianne was played by Dawn Wells).
 Marianne, for reasons that are obvious in the first two minutes, has sworn off love for good.
 Dawn, the younger sister, is boy crazy.
 The king basically won’t let Dawn get married until Marianne does.

 Ok, show of hands, sound familiar to anybody?
 That’s right, it’s Taming of the Shrew.